Shardcached/libshardcache/README.md

      if not found the new continuum is checked.

-   - If a set/delete operation arrives the new continuum is used to determine the owner of the key
+   - If a set/delete operation arrives the new continuum is used to determine the owner of the key.

-   Once the migration is completed the continua are swapped and the new continuum will become the main one
+   Once the migration is completed the continua are swapped and the new continuum becomes the main one.

   * Supports volatile keys, which have an expiration time and will be automatically removed when expired.
     Note that such keys are always kept in memory, regardless of the storage type, and are never